The Last Five Years: Synopsis

-Jamie is facing temptation from other women, especially now his career as a writer has escalated ("A Miracle Would Happen").
+Jamie is facing temptation from other women, especially now that his career as a writer has escalated ("A Miracle Would Happen").
 Cathy, meanwhile, is auditioning for a role ("When You Come Home to Me").
-She is getting down about the rejection she faces as an actress and complains to Jamie ("Climbing Uphill").
+She is feeling depressed because of the rejection she is facing in her acting career, and she complains to Jamie about it ("Climbing Uphill").

 Jamie speaks to Cathy on the phone, trying to convince her that there is nothing going on with him and his editor, Elise.
-He wants to celebrate a book review but Cathy refuses to go out.
+He wants to celebrate a book review, but Cathy refuses to go out.

 Jamie is fighting with Cathy, trying to get her to listen to him.
 He accuses her of being unsupportive of his career just because hers is failing.
 Though his words are harsh, he promises her that he believes in her ("If I Didn't Believe in You").

 A younger Cathy is in the car with Jamie, who is going to meet her parents.
 She tells him about her past relationships and hopes not to end up in a small town life like her friend from high school ("I Can Do Better Than That").
 She asks Jamie to move in with her.

-Near the end of the relationship Jamie wakes up beside another woman ("Nobody Needs to Know").
+Near the end of the relationship, Jamie wakes up beside another woman ("Nobody Needs to Know").
 He tries to defend his actions and blames Cathy for destroying his privacy and their relationship.
-Jamie promises not to lie to this woman and tells her that "I could be in love with someone like you," just as he does to Cathy in "Shiksa Goddess."
+Jamie promises not to lie to this woman and tells her that "I could be in love with someone like you," just as he said to Cathy in "Shiksa Goddess".

 Cathy is ecstatic after her first date with Jamie.
 She sings goodbye ("Goodbye Until Tomorrow").
 She proclaims that she has been waiting for Jamie her whole life.
 Simultaneously but five years forward, Jamie sits in their shared apartment writing laments over the relationship ("I Could Never Rescue You").
 As Cathy waves Jamie "goodbye until tomorrow", Jamie wishes Cathy simply "goodbye".